jasonkuhrt/setset/README.md

 ## Roadmap

+- [] clean export of essential utility types (e.g. data deriver)
 - [] allow env vars to populate settings
 - [] initializers that can derive off of other inputs + circular detection
 - [] track env vars as a source of the current value
 - [] \$initial magic var to reset settting to its original state (re-running initializers)
 - [] dev mode that runs initial through fixup and validation
 - [] benchmarks
+- [] Maybe/If possible: support leaf-level mappers that if given retract themselves from the namespace-level mapper; If all leaves are data mapped then forbid the namespace-level mapper automatically.
+- [] initializers with data dependencies; separate `.create` from `.initialize` steps
+- [] jsdoc everything
+- [] track mapping results in metadata
+- [] track literal input given in metadata (e.g. if a shorthand was given we would see that)
+- [] support reading config from files